Particl-Community/academy/intro/intro_general_essentials.rst

 |PM| uses an entirely different approach.
 It secures transactions using a two-party escrow system that doesn’t require any third-party to be involved.
 To keep transacting parties honest with each other, it leverages smart-contracts and the Mutually Assured Destruction game-theory.
 Here, both parties must make an equal security deposit to be held as collateral into an escrow smart-contract.
 Because the security deposits can only be refunded once, both parties agree that a transaction has been completed satisfactorily.
 Users are financially incentivized to remain honest with each other and mutually work on resolutions if needed.

-The in-depth explanation of the topic :ref:`Two-Party Escrow` will give you deep knowledge.
+The in-depth explanation of the topic :ref:`Two-Party Escrow Explained` will give you deep knowledge.

 **Benefits**